GoogleChrome/developer.chrome.com/site/en/blog/aurora-update-2023/index.md

 #### Revamped `next/image`

-We also worked with the Next.js team to update the [image component](https://nextjs.org/docs/app/building-your-application/optimizing/images) to use new browser features like native lazy loading and HTML `fetchpriority`.
+We also worked with the Next.js team to update the [image component](https://nextjs.org/docs/app/building-your-application/optimizing/images) to use new browser features like native lazy loading and `fetchpriority` HTML attribute.
 The new version is available by default from Next 13.

 **The impact** : Our partner [Leboncoin](https://www.leboncoin.fr/) was able to improve the LCP of some pages by up to 60% by switching to the new version of `next/image`.